ika-rwth-aachen/omega_format/doc/specification.md

 **The position of each object is described relative to the one absolute point described in the previous section.** The previously described UTM coordinate system is used to describe the axis. **For all road users or misc objects the geometrical center of the object is taken to describe the position.** The z-position is equivalent to the altitude.

 #### 2.9.2 Heading

 **The heading angle is defined as the angle around the z-axis.** This is true for the UTM coordinate system and the vehicle coordinate system.
 Therefore, the heading angle can be used to transform from one system into the other.
-Heading angles are provided in the mathematically positive direction (counter clockwise). **A heading angle of zero corresponds with the east direction (x-axis in UTM coordinate system).**
+Heading angles are provided in the mathematically positive direction (counter clockwise). **A heading angle of zero corresponds with the east direction (x-axis in UTM coordinate system).
+The heading angle is NOT given in the vehicle coordinate system, but in the UTM coordinate system.
+The heading angle is between 0 and 360 degree.**

  In the area of normal driving dynamics (which we expect in the data) it is assumed that heading and yaw are equivalent.
-Therefore, it is enough to save the heading angle of road users.
+Therefore, it is enough to save the heading angle of road users

 #### 2.9.3 Pitch
 The pitch angle is provided in the vehicles coordinate system.
 It is the angle in respect to the y-axis in the vehicle coordinate system.
 It is also provided in mathematically positive direction.
 An angle of zero corresponds to the x-y-plane.
+The pitch angle is defined in the mathematical positive sense, i.e., it is positive when stopping.It is given in degrees and is between 0 and +/-180.
 #### 2.9.4 Roll
 The roll angle is provided in the vehicles coordinate system.
 It is the angle in respect to the x-axis in the vehicle coordinate system.
 It is also provided in mathematically positive direction.
 An angle of zero corresponds to the x-y-plane.